-Thomas Lanier Williams was born in Columbus, Mississippi on March 26, 1911 to a family that his biographers are fond of comparing to the dysfunctional ones of his plays.
-Williams's father, Cornelius, was an inveterate gambler and drunkard whose indulgences kept the family constantly on the move.
-Williams's sister, Rose, was a schizophrenic ultimately forced to undergo a frontal lobotomy by their mother, Edwina.
-This event—recounted in Suddenly Last Summer—particularly horrified Williams, who became his sister's caretaker.
+Thomas Lanier Williams was born in Columbus, Mississippi, on March 26, 1911 to a family that his biographers are fond of comparing to the dysfunctional ones of his plays.
+Williams's father, Cornelius, was an inveterate gambler and alcoholic whose indulgences kept the family constantly on the move.
+Williams's beloved sister, Rose, suffered from schizophrenia, was ultimately forced to undergo a frontal lobotomy by their mother, Edwina.
+This event—recounted in his play Suddenly Last Summer—particularly horrified Williams, who became his sister's caretaker.
 In 1931 Williams left home to begin studies at the University of Missouri.
-While at school, he both received the nickname Tennessee from a college roommate and decided to become a playwright upon seeing a production of Ibsen's Ghosts.
+While at school, he both received the nickname “Tennessee” from a college roommate (although his close friends generally referred to him as “Tom”) and decided to become a playwright upon seeing a production of Ibsen's Ghosts.
 Williams's plans were abruptly thwarted by his father, who demanded that he leave school to come work at his shoe factory.
 There, he befriended a man named Stanley Kowalski, who would later appear as the antihero of his perhaps most famous play.

-In 1979, Williams moved to Gainesville, Florida working with the Hippodrome State Theatre.
-Williams died in 1983 when he choked on a plastic bottle cap.
-He is generally recognized as one of the greatest writers to emerge from the American South as well as a chief architect of the new American drama that followed in the wake of World War II.
+Williams is generally recognized as one of the greatest writers to emerge from the American South as well as a chief architect of the new American drama that followed in the wake of World War II.
 Certainly his plays shocked their contemporary audiences in their unprecedented treatment of the violence, rape, incest, alcoholism, and other secret traumas that haunt the everyday.
 Ultimately their insight, however, goes far beyond their “shock value”—that is, their capacity to offend conventional morality.
 If such were the case, Williams's impassioned, seductive, and often nightmarish visions of American life would be far easier to forget.